mozahran/chatbase/readme.md

 ### Get Replies

-The user ID here is used to get the replies form the user's point of view (to avoid fetching replies that the user deleted).
+The `userId` here is used to get the replies form the user's point of view (to avoid fetching replies that the user deleted).

 ```php
 $conversationId = 1;